Ptizef/navdata_pi/README.md

 Get the sources
 * $ git clone https://github.com/Ptizef/navdata_pi.git

-The pugin is compiled as standalone
+The plugin is compiled as a standalone

 * Windows

-     perequisites (Visual studio 2017 only)
+     prerequisites (Visual studio 2017 only)

      Be sure you are able to compile OpenCPN including building package.
      Eventually read and follow instructions at:
-     opencpn.org manual/Developer manual/Developer guide/Compliling on Windows
+     opencpn.org manual/Developer manual/Developer guide/Compiling on Windows

      compile OpenCPN

      ** do not forget to copy opecpn.lib from OpenCPN\build\release\opencpn.lib to  navdata_pi\build